-The British Xylonite Company were an early plastics manufacture who were based in Haled End, Walthamstow from 1900.
-The produced a range of plastic products including hairbrushes, combs, boxes, mirrors, cutlery, ping ping balls and toothbrushes.
-These products were previously produced from ivory or tortoiseshell so they marketed the materials as a more ethical alternative.
+The British Xylonite Company was an early plastics manufacturer, based in Hale End, Walthamstow from 1900.
+They produced a range of plastic products including hairbrushes, combs, boxes, mirrors, cutlery, ping pong balls and toothbrushes.
+These products were previously produced from ivory or tortoiseshell so British Xylonite marketed the materials as a more ethical alternative.
 Their products were sold under the name Halex, BX Plastics or BEX.

 Vestry House Museum holds a variety of Halex materials including early plastic products, company magazines and packaging.
 A selection of Halex products can be seen below.